I Reviewed This Anti-Chafe Balm With Over 29K Reviews

 Advertisement

 With such strong responses to Body Glide, I had no choice but to put it to the test for myself.
-In the spirit of full disclosure, I was sent a sample by Body Glides PR reps with no promise of a review, so I decided to do this of my own free will.
-Read on for my personal thoughts and experience using Body Glide.
+In the spirit of full disclosure, I was sent a sample by Body Glide's PR reps with no promise of a review.
+Read on for my personal thoughts and experience using the cult-favorite product.

 “